wouterbulten/wouterbulten.github.io/_posts/2015-02-13-first-steps-with-gpy.markdown

 y = \frac{1}{4} x^2 + \epsilon
 $$

 with $\epsilon \in \mathcal{N}(0,.25)$.
-We can then generate our train on the interval [-5,5] set with:
+We'll use this function to generate our train data on the interval [-5,5].
+By adding noise ($\epsilon$) we get a (less trivial) data set:

 {% highlight python %}
 X = np.random.uniform(-5, 5, (20,1))
 Y = np.array([0.25 * (a*a) + (.25 * np.random.randn()) for a in X])
 {% endhighlight %}

 Our regression model requires a kernel for which we choose a RBF (or Gaussian) kernel with a default variance and length-scale of 1.
-The length-scale influences the width of the Gaussian and roughly defines the correlation strength between two points: i.e. how far must two points to be apart to be considered "separated". how  With this kernel we are ready to optimize the model:
+The length-scale influences the width of the Gaussian and roughly defines the correlation strength between two points: i.e. how far must two points to be apart to be considered "separated".
+With this kernel we are ready to optimize the model:

 {% highlight python %}
 kernel = GPy.kern.RBF(input_dim=1)